sunilkeyal/spring-boot-elasticsearch/README.md

 A sample spring boot application using spring-data-elasticsearch

 The tests expect elastic to be available.
-Elastic can be installed inside docker container as follows.
 Once elastic is started inside docker, gradle will be able to build and the test will be successful.

 ## Install elastic search in docker using docker-compose.yml